 Continuing Education Activity

 Vertebral osteomyelitis is challenging to diagnose in its early stages and unfortunately can lead to significant morbidity in late stages.
 Systematic clinical workup and utilization of treatment algorithms are necessary to optimize clinical outcomes.
-This activity reviews etiology, evaluation, and management of vertebral osteomyelitis; and highlights the role of interprofessional teams that care for patients with this disease.
+This activity reviews etiology, evaluation, and management of vertebral osteomyelitis and highlights the role of the interprofessional team in the care of patients with this disease.

 - Identify the patient population at risk for vertebral osteomyelitis.